hlovatt/Concurrency-Utilities/README.md

 See `AtomicTests.swift` for examples.

 ## Future
 A future allows control and monitoring of a background task that returns a value (though the value may be a `Void`, i.e. `()`).
-You obtain the value of a future using `get` (which will timeout), you cancel a future with `cancel`, and you can find out their status using `status` (which is primarily for debugging and is one of `.running`, `.completed(result: T)`, or `.thew(error: Error)`).
+You obtain the value of a future using `wait` (which will timeout), you cancel a future with `cancel`, and you can find out their status using `status` (which is primarily for debugging and is one of `.running`, `.completed(result: T)`, or `.thew(error: Error)`).

 You typically type function arguments and returns as `Future`, so that any of the more specific types of future can be supplied.
 Most commonly you create an `AsynchronousFuture` which is a future that evaluates asynchronously on a specified queue (defaults to global default queue which is concurrent) and with a specified timeout (defaults to 1 second).
 An `AsynchronousFuture` is given a closure to execute in the background that accepts a termination test argument (`try testTermination()`), can throw, and returns the future's value. `testTermination()` is automattically tested before and after the closure is run, but it is up to the programmer to test whilst the closure is running.

-The future's timeout limits how long `get` will wait (block) from when the future was created and therefore breaks and/or detects deadlocks.
-If the future timeouts, is cancelled, or throws then `get` will return `nil`, otherwise it will return the future's value.
-The future's `status` is only updated after the closure has run, however `get` reflects timout and cancel whether the closure is still running or not. `get` returning `nil` can be used to provide a default value using the  Nil-Coalescing Operator (`??`).
+The future's timeout limits how long `wait` will wait (block) from when the future was created and therefore breaks and/or detects deadlocks.
+If the future timeouts, is cancelled, or throws then `wait` will return `nil`, otherwise it will return the future's value.
+The future's `status` is only updated after the closure has run, however `wait` reflects timout and cancel whether the closure is still running or not. `wait` returning `nil` can be used to provide a default value using the  Nil-Coalescing Operator (`??`).

 The futures frameworks also includes an extension on `Thread` to allow easy running on the main thread for UI updates.
 EG: